 Crawl space enclosure is the only viable solution to these potential problems.
 Contrary to popular belief, a closed crawl space doesn’t develop moisture problems as long as the enclosure, also referred to as encapsulation, is done correctly, with the right materials.
-In short, crawl space encapsulation must create an effective barrier that isolates your home not only against pests, debris, and dust, but also against moisture.
+In short, crawl space encapsulation must create an effective barrier that isolates your home against pests, debris, and dust, and against moisture.

 Proper Crawl Space Encapsulation: How It’s Done